isc-projects/bind9/doc/arm/reference.rst

    anchor for the DNS root zone is used.
 This trust anchor is provided as part of BIND and is kept up-to-date using :ref:`rfc5011.support` key management.
-Adding an explicit static key using the :any:`trust-anchors` statement with a ``static-key`` anchor type (or using the deprecated :any:`trusted-keys` statement) for the root zone is not supported with the ``auto`` setting, and is treated as a configuration error.
+Adding an explicit static key using the :any:`trust-anchors` statement, with a ``static-key`` anchor type (or using the deprecated :any:`trusted-keys` statement) for the root zone, is not supported with the ``auto`` setting and is treated as a configuration error.

    If set to ``yes``, DNSSEC validation is enabled, but a trust anchor must be manually configured using a :any:`trust-anchors` statement (or the